 In most cases, doctors ask people to measure fasting blood sugar immediately upon waking and before they have anything to eat or drink.
-It may also be appropriate to test blood sugar before eating or sometimes 2 hours after a meal when blood sugar has returned to normal levels.
+It may also be appropriate to test blood sugar before eating or 2 hours after a meal, which is when blood sugar returns to normal levels.

-- Prepare the testing strip and glucose monitor to be ready for the blood sample.
+- preparing the testing strip and glucose monitor to be ready for the blood sample

-- Clean the testing area, usually the side of a fingertip, using an alcohol swab.
+- using an alcohol swab to clean the testing area, which is usually the side of a fingertip

-- Lance the testing area.
-Bracing against a firm surface can help with the impulse to pull away.
+- lancing the testing area and bracing against a firm surface to help resist the impulse to pull away

-- Squeeze the testing area around the wound to maximize blood flow.
+- squeezing the testing area around the wound to maximize blood flow

-- Squeeze a drop of blood onto the test strip.
+- squeezing a drop of blood onto the test strip

-- Record the time, blood sugar reading, and recent food intake in a log.
+- recording the time, blood sugar reading, and recent food intake in a log

-Find out more here about blood sugar testing at home.
+Find out more about home blood sugar testing here.